ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-openapi-tools.md

   - /learn/using-the-openapi-tools
 ---

-## Using the capabilities of the OpenAPI Tools
+## Using the Capabilities of the OpenAPI Tools

 The OpenAPI tools provide the following capabilities.